o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

         ![Credential manager asking for LFS credentials](/images/welcome-guide/setup-credential-manager-lfs.png)

-    1. Update and verify LFS.
+    1. Verify you have the LFS files.

-        When the clone operation completes, update LFS and verify that you have all of the files from the LFS endpoint.
+        When the clone operation completes, verify that you have all of the files from the LFS endpoint.
 You should no longer receive credential prompts.

         ```cmd
-        cd o3de
-        git lfs install
         git lfs pull
         ```